tinoue/node-red-contrib-linking-device/README.md

 # node-red-contrib-linking-device

-A Node-RED node for providing access to BLE devices called <a href="https://linkingiot.com/en/devices.html">Linking devi\
+A Node-RED node for providing access to BLE(Bluetooth Low Energy) devices called <a href="https://linkingiot.com/en/devices.html">Linking devices</a>.

-ces</a> which are developed for <a href="https://linkingiot.com/en/index.html">Project Linking</a>.
+See <a href="https://linkingiot.com/en/index.html">Project Linking</a> for more information about the Linking Device.

 There are following three nodes: